How to Store Your Mnemonic Phrase and Backup File Safely Print

 Storing your raw seed

-Raw seed is a hexadecimal number, derived from the mnemonic phrase.
-It can also be called private key.
+Raw seed is a hexadecimal number derived from the mnemonic phrase.
+It can also be called a private key.
 Most of the wallets in the ecosystem provide a mnemonic phrase instead of a raw seed.
-However, if you created your Polkadot account in an older wallet or in vanity generator, you may have a raw seed and no mnemonic phrase.
+However, if you created your Polkadot account in an older wallet or the vanity generator, you may have a raw seed and no mnemonic phrase.
 To restore your account from the raw seed, you'll need to use the Polkadot-JS UI web wallet instead of the Polkadot browser extension.

 Like the mnemonic phrase, your raw seed gives full access to the account to anyone who knows it.
 It is not password-protected.